elastic/kibana/x-pack/plugins/security_solution/cypress/README.md

 Remember that minimizing the number of times the web page is loaded, we minimize as well the execution time.

+### Cypress-pipe
+It is very common in the code to don't have click handlers regitered.
+In this specific case, please use [Cypress pipe](https://www.cypress.io/blog/2019/01/22/when-can-the-test-click/).

 ### CCS test specific
 When testing CCS we want to put our focus in making sure that our `Source` instance is receiving properly the data that comes from the `Remote` instances, as well as the data is displayed as we expect on the `Source`.

-For that reason and in order to make our test more stable, use the API to execute all the actions needed before the assertions.
+For that reason and in order to make our test more stable, use the API to execute all the actions needed before the assertions, and use Cypress to assert that the UI is displaying all the expected things.

 ## Test Artifacts